rmnblm/Raclette/README.md

 }
 ```

-You can turn dynamic row height globally.
+Or you can turn off dynamic row height globally.

 ```swift
 tableView.isDynamicRowHeightEnabled = false